nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 ===================

-After :ref:`starting FHIR server<tutorial2_docker_run:start fhir server>` and :ref:`adding data to GameBus platform<tutorial3_gamebus:add data mannualy>` in previous sections, now it's ready to try the service of GameBus FHIR layer.
+After :ref:`starting FHIR server<tutorial2_docker_run:start fhir server>` and :ref:`adding data to GameBus platform<tutorial3_gamebus:add data manually>` in previous sections, now it's ready to try the service of GameBus FHIR layer.

-The FHIR layer is a service layer on GameBus platform, providing FHIR REST API for communicating FHIR compliant data with outside.
-For example, when user sends a HTTP GET request to FHIR REST API, FHIR layer will transform this request and forward the transformed request to GameBus's API; GameBus will process the request, e.g. reading requested data from its database, and return the relevant data in GameBus format to FHIR layer; FHIR layer will then transform the GameBus data to data in FHIR compliant format, and then return the FHIR data to user as a HTTP response.
+The FHIR layer is a service layer on GameBus platform, providing FHIR REST API for communicating FHIR-compliant data with outside.
+For example, when a user sends an HTTP GET request to FHIR REST API, the FHIR layer will transform this request and forward the transformed request to GameBus's API; GameBus will process the request, e.g. reading requested data from its database, and then return the relevant data in GameBus format to the FHIR layer; the FHIR layer will then transform the GameBus data to data in FHIR-compliant format, and then return the FHIR data to user as a HTTP response.
 That is how FHIR layer works and how it enables GameBus to provide FHIR service.

-To try and test FHIR API, we need API clients to help sending HTTP requests.
+To try and test FHIR API, we need API clients to help send HTTP requests.
 Various API clients exist, e.g. `httpie`_, `Postman`_ and `Hoppscotch`_.

 In this tutorial, we will use Hoppscotch.
-It's a web based API client.
+It's a web-based API client.
 Open its website(https://hoppscotch.io/) in a browser, then you can start sending HTTP requests.